SimonMaracine/checkers-engine/tests/results/commentary.md

 Engine 11.0 won the match.
 The many little optimizations paid off.
 Engine 11.0's average search depth is indeed a little higher.

+## 11.1 black vs 12.0 white | match--Dec-11--14-06-34--2024.json

+The match results were dead equal.
+Engine 12.0, despite having a much better TT implementation, searched less deep on average, which is very contradictory.